 - Financial aid administrators should follow the Application and Verification Guide when conducting interviews to evaluate a student’s unaccompanied, at-risk, and/or homelessness status rather than focusing on the reasons for the applicant’s homelessness.

 - The coronavirus pandemic has made obtaining documentation even more challenging for unaccompanied homeless youth; financial aid administrators can get tips for helping students during the pandemic from this joint NASFAA-SHC tip sheet.

 - Offer one-on-one assistance to students completing the FAFSA by hosting office hours in the financial aid office.
 Case managers and counselors can be present to help reduce stress and provide additional support.

 - Create FAFSA Mentors (see archived webinar here) or Graduation Coaches that help students experiencing homelessness stay on track with graduation, fill out the FAFSA, and create a plan after graduation.

 - Create a volunteer base that allows college seniors, alumni, and/or others in the community who have completed the FAFSA to support incoming and current college students with their FAFSA completion.
 For example, Indiana hosts College Goal Sunday every year with financial aid experts to help students and families complete the FAFSA.

-- Find out if there are local FAFSA completion events in or near your community through NCAN’s “Form Your Future” (scroll to the bottom of the page and enter your state).
-If there are events in or near your community, let homeless and foster youth know and help them attend.
-If there are no local events already planned, create one using this toolkit from NCAN.
+- Find out if there are local FAFSA completion events near your community through NCAN’s “Form Your Future” (scroll to the bottom of the page and enter your state).
+If there are events in or near your community, let homeless and foster youth know and help them to attend.

 - Use signage, tabling, articles in the campus newspaper, social media, emails, and/or texts to address common FAFSA myths and remind students about filing deadlines.